TrivediEnterprisesInc/TrivediEnterprisesInc.github.io/Notes.md

 #### PriorVer Info
 w/in doc?
 Array?
 If so, how to update changes?
 #### Frm

+> Note: This section kept only for reference; work on Dnd (Oct 4) supersedes this, avoids the selection issues, elegantly (!) solves all problems while offering all reqd functionality.

-Ability to draw boxes/groups around fldPnls -> p'haps shd draw in the Background (zOrder) and moveBtns ignore it; otherwize it'll cause havoc w/layout (will nd to identify units, grouped itms become single unit, etc. FeatureCreep)
+<del>Ability to draw boxes/groups around fldPnls -> p'haps shd draw in the Background (zOrder) and moveBtns ignore it; otherwize it'll cause havoc w/layout (will nd to identify units, grouped itms become single unit, etc. FeatureCreep)
 **Sep18_23**
 No, this is doable, and also modular.
 Here's how:
   - Add pnl member x.isChild + x.Container; popul8